adrium/KeepassPfpConverter/README.md

 You can get the latest release from the [Releases](https://github.com/adrium/KeepassPfpConverter/releases/latest) page.
 To install, unpack the archive and copy its contents to the KeePass Plugins directory.

 KeePass 2.09 or higher is required for the plugin to work.

+## Custom Fields

+Custom fields (string fields in *Advanced* tab) are exported to the note field as `Name: Value`.

+They can also be imported in the same format.
+Values consisting of multiple lines are not supported.

 ## Command-line Tool